 - Chartered Ecologist Regulations

-Applications are accepted at any time and processed in the order they are received.
+Applications are accepted at any time throughout the year.
+However, applications received in the interim will not be processed until mid-January 2024, when they will be processed in the order they are received.